-There is so much that this city offers in just a day.
-If you are planning to visit Varanasi then here is a how you can have the best 24 hours on a whirlwind visit.
+On the other hand, if you're planning to be on ground zero and explore Varanasi inside out, here is how you can have the best 24 hours on a whirlwind visit.

 7am: Start your day with a boat trip on the Ganges and you can also behold a beautiful sunrise if you plan early.
 A ride usually lasts an hour and costs about ₹300 per person.
 Most rides go from Dashashwamedh Ghat to Harishchandra Ghat and back again.
 Paddling through the pious river, you get to witness the early morning scenes at the ghats.

 9am: After your morning boat ride, walk towards Brown Bread Bakery to have a hearty breakfast at a rooftop garden.
 They use mostly organic ingredients and you are served fresh and healthy breakfast.
 Post breakfast, stop at nearby Babba Lassi and Mix Fruit Juice for a glass of lassi to fuel you up.